RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

     </iframe>
     <figcaption>
       <a href="#figure-1">Figure 1</a>.
-      Using the standard Euler method for both the straight and spherical RFs with 10 uniform steps in \([0,1]\), we see that, despite their theoretical equivalence, discretization errors accumulate, resulting in significantly different final samples.
+       Applying the standard Euler method with 10 uniform steps in \([0,1]\) to both the straight and spherical RFs results in significant final discrepancies.
     </figcaption>
   </figure>
 </div>